skywardpixel/trusting-trust-hack/README.md

 ## Step 2 - Hacking the "Compiler"

 The second step of Thompson's attack is hacking the compiler.
-In Thompson's paper, he actually an actual C compiler itself to inject code into the UNIX login program.
-In our replication, we will also target a specific program `step2/login.c`, but we will not be touching the compiler itself.
+In Thompson's paper, he actually modified an actual C compiler to inject code into the UNIX login program.
+In our replication, we will also target a specific program `step2/login.c`, but we will not be touching `gcc` itself.
 Instead, we will "hack" a wrapper of `gcc`.

 The wrapper is defined in `step2/identity-cc.c`.
 The program simply makes a copy of the source code (input) and throws the copy to `gcc` without changing it.
 We will hack this "compiler" by making it *change the source code* while copying it.

 Specifically, in `step2/trojan-cc1.c`, we will scan for the line `int login(char *user) {` in the source code, and inject this line below it to skip authentication if the username is `ken`:

 ```c
     if (strcmp(user, "ken") == 0) return 1;